 Think with Google highlights market research findings that show in 2015 that 68% of Australians used their smartphones to research products online while they were in the store.

 3. Smart phone use impact on stores.

-In addition, Google research in 2016 found that 76% of people who research on smart phones for products nearby visit a store within a day.
+In addition, Google research in 2016 found that 76% of people who research smartphones for products nearby visit a store within a day.

 4. Mobile sites’ impact on buying.

-5. Mobile first. ome experts consider the move to mobile devices as mobile first.
-Google, however, says that its research shows that people grab the nearest device to get the answers they seek quickly.
+Some experts consider the move to mobile devices as mobile first.
+However, Google says that its research shows that people grab the nearest device to quickly get the answers they seek.
 That means business websites must preserve the flexibility to reach potential customers on mobile devices or desktops.

 6. Mobile everywhere.

 Marketing flexibility includes reaching out across devices, channels and formats.
 In fact, Google research in 2016 showed that 57% of people use more than one device in a day.